crawl/qw/docs/debugging.md

 * `override_goal(goal)`

   Have qw attempt the goal given in `goal`.
 Here `goal` is a string giving a single goal in the format describe in [README.md#goals].
+One this goal is completed, qw will resume its configured goal list.

+* `toggle_single_step()`

+  Toggle whether qw takes a single action with each use of the *Tab* key.

 * `toggle_debug()`